ar-io/docs/docs/src/guides/github-flow.md

 ---
-permalink: "/guides/github-workflows"
+permalink: "/guides/deploy-a-website"
 ---

 # Github Actions Deployment

 ## Overview

-With the growing popularity of permanently deployed apps, hosted on arweave, along with the growing list of tools offered by ar.io, several methods have been developed to automate the process of deploying a website and updating the ArNS name pointed at it.
-A particularly useful tool for this is [permaweb-deploy](https://github.com/permaweb/permaweb-deploy) from fwd research.
+With the growing popularity of permanently deployed apps, hosted on Arweave, along with the growing list of tools offered by ar.io, several methods have been developed to automate the process of deploying a website and updating the ArNS name pointed at it.
+A particularly useful tool for this is [permaweb-deploy](https://github.com/permaweb/permaweb-deploy) from Forward Research.

-permaweb-deploy is a cli tool that handles uploading a build folder to Arweave using Turbo, creating a [manifest](../concepts/manifests.md), and then updating an ArNS name to point at the new manifest.
+permaweb-deploy is a cli tool that handles uploading a build folder to Arweave using [Turbo](https://docs.ardrive.io/docs/turbo/what-is-turbo.html), creating a [manifest](../concepts/manifests.md), and then updating an ArNS name to point at the new manifest.
 It being a cli tool makes it very easy to incorporate into a github actions flow.
 Setting up an automated deployment with permaweb-deploy is simple, but does require a few steps.

 ## Getting Started